betty-van/100-days-of-code/r1-log.md

   - Started Project 0, finished home page

 ## Day 18: 11-7-19
-  - Lecture 1 HTML CSS
+  - Finished half of Lecture 1 HTML CSS
   - Worked through exercises in chapter 4
   - Made a class and methods for Linked List
+  - Continued working on Project 0, added a Boostrap button, finished About page with a contact form

 ## Day 19: 11-8-19